 All required educational content for Online Courses 1/CA1 and 2/CA2 is provided in the online courses themselves.

-In referring to a published prior examination, candidates should keep in mind that the questions were based on the learning objectives in effect for that particular examination and may not reflect the current learning objectives.
+In general, the CAS does not provide sample examination questions for the examinations that it administers.
+Instead, it provides copies of previously administered exams.
+In referring to previously administered exams, candidates should keep in mind that the questions were based on the learning objectives in effect for that particular examination and may not reflect the current learning objectives.
 Candidates may also expect future examinations to vary somewhat as to the proportions of question styles and subjects.
 New forms of questions may appear from time to time, and the total number of questions may vary from one exam sitting to the next.

 E-Mail Study Groups

-The CAS has available e-mail study groups for those preparing for CAS examinations.
-Information about joining a study group is available in the "E-Mail Study Groups" section of the CAS Web Site.
-Please direct any questions to the CAS webmaster at email@example.com.
+The CAS has e-mail study groups available on the Online Community for those preparing for CAS examinations.
+To join a CAS e-mail study group, click on the corresponding community and then "Join" on the right sidebar.
+Please direct any related questions to Sophie Uy, CAS IT and Online Services Coordinator, at email@example.com.

-The CAS Library has available for loan a limited number of the books marked with a bold L in this Syllabus.
+The CAS Library has a limited number of the books available for loan marked with a bold B in this Syllabus.
 Candidates registered for CAS Examinations and all members of the CAS have access to the library.
 The CAS Library is located at the CAS Office in Arlington, Virginia.
-For those who reside in East Asia, the Actuaries Office in Hong Kong has CAS Library books available for lending and candidates residing in that area should contact the office in Hong Kong.
+For those who reside in East Asia, the Casualty Actuarial Society (Hong Kong Office) has CAS Library books available for lending and candidates residing in that area should contact the office in Hong Kong.

 Attention: Library Service